 Figure 3 shows a scatter plot of averaged biweekly NOC residuals for opposing pairs of antennas.
-An opposing pair of antennas, e.g. left fore and right aft, have an opposing orientation with respect to the wind direction under the assumption that the wind field does not vary too much over the width of the swath.
+An opposing pair of antennas, e.g. left fore and right aft, have an opposing orientation with respect to the wind direction distribution.
 Since the GMF is symmetric over 180 degrees, opposing antennas provide the same NOC error over a given NWP wind distribution and its associated errors.
-Thus they are likely to have a high correlation in NOC residual.
+When different parts of the swath have similar wind distribution over a two week period, biweekly NOC residuals for opposing pairs of antennas would become independent of the weather.
+Thus they are then likely to have a high correlation in NOC residual.
 Figure 3 shows a high correlation indeed and a scatter of about 0.01 dB, but there is a shift with respect to the symmetry line for the fore and aft antennas such that left fore is 0.060 dB lower than right aft and left aft 0.075 dB higher than right fore.
 For the mid antenna pair, there are four deviating points with right mid 0.125 dB below left mid, which correspond to the period after the latest level 1B upgrade, from 20090915 to 20091114.
 These points need further examination and are not used in the NOC correction factor calculation.